-Nowadays, Ostrog represents a congregation point for a number of faiths: The Orthodox Christians (who built the church), the Catholics and Muslims.
+Nowadays, Ostrog represents a congregation point for several faiths: The Orthodox Christians (who built the church), the Catholics, and Muslims.
 It is visited by up to a million tourists and pilgrims per year.

 What To See

-The lower monastery (Donji manastir) centres on the Church of the Holy Trinity and it hosts most of the monk residences, as well as dorm rooms available for pilgrims.
+The lower monastery (Donji manastir) centers on the Church of the Holy Trinity, and it hosts most of the monk residences and dorm rooms available for pilgrims.

-It is traditional for the Orthodox faithful to walk (sometimes on their knees) the 3 km/ 2 miles from the lower monastery to the upper monastery barefoot, and to make a donation of clothing, blankets or consumables to the monks living there.
+It is traditional for the Orthodox faithful to walk (sometimes on their knees) the 3 km/ 2 miles from the lower monastery to the upper monastery barefoot and donate clothing, blankets, or consumables to the monks living there.

 Another Serbian Orthodox tradition is to light candles for the living and the dead.
-The tradition says that the candle must be kissed before placing it to the metal stand at the front of the church and the devout must make the sign of the cross.
+The tradition says that the candle must be kissed before placing it on the metal stand at the front of the church, and the devout must make the sign of the cross.

-Visitors wishing to spend the night are allowed to do it both at the exterior of the monastery, where blankets are provided thanks to other pilgrim’s donations, or in bunk beds inside the monastery.
+Visitors wishing to spend the night are allowed to do it both at the monastery’s exterior, where blankets are provided thanks to other pilgrim’s donations, or in bunk beds inside the monastery.

 Note: This is not a usual accommodation, and the “wake-up call” is 05:30 am together with the monk’s one.